Do you want to start junk removal business plan?

 5.1 Market Trends

-Junk removal business has its scope round the year especially in the active seasons of spring and summer.
-According to a report by IBISWorld, there are more than 11 thousand junk removal businesses currently running in the United States.
+The junk removal business has its scope round the year especially in the active seasons of spring and summer.
+According to a report by IBISWorld, there are more than 11 thousand junk removal business start-ups currently running in the United States.
 Moreover, this business has generated a revenue of $49 billion in 2018.
-According to the IBISWorld, the waste removal businesses have employed more than 217,000 people in the US.
+According to IBISWorld, the waste removal businesses have employed more than 217,000 people in the US.
 This business is one of the few businesses which have seen a constant increase in revenue along with the increase in business locations with time.

 5.2 Marketing Segmentation